WGLab/dragonstar2019/day2_alignment/README.md

 # TSTV  [2]id   [3]ts   [4]tv   [5]ts/tv        [6]ts (1st ALT) [7]tv (1st ALT) [8]ts/tv (1st ALT)
 TSTV    0       1260    505     2.50    1260    505     2.50
 ```
 where TS is 2.5 times compared with TV.
-According to [wiki](https://en.wikipedia.org/wiki/Transition_%28genetics%29), "Transition, in genetics and molecular biology, refers to a point mutation that changes a purine nucleotide to another purine (A ↔ G), or a pyrimidine nucleotide to another pyrimidine (C ↔ T)"
+According to [wiki](https://en.wikipedia.org/wiki/Transition_%28genetics%29), "Transition, in genetics and molecular biology, refers to a point mutation that changes a purine nucleotide to another purine (A ↔ G), or a pyrimidine nucleotide to another pyrimidine (C ↔ T)".
+Generall speaking, for a whole-genome sequencing data set, the Transition/Transversion ratio should be around 2, and for a whole-exome sequencnig data set, the ratio should be around 3.
+Here we are looking at a very small genomic region with a small number of variants, so the statistics may deviate from whole genome expectation.

 ###### 1.5.1.1 Evaluation of the variant calling

 We next compare the called variants against high-quality variants in a gold-standard set.
 ```
 bcftools isec mp2.bcftools.call.vcf.gz vcf/vcf.chr1.2mb.vcf.gz -p minimap2_perf
 ```

+The gold-standard set consists of high quality variant calls retrieved from the [genome in a bottle consortium](ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/) on this particular genomic region.

 The first command will generate the intersection of called variants and the gold-standard variants, and you have a new folder called `minimap2_perf` with the files below
 ```
 minimap2_perf/0000.vcf  for records private to  mp2.bcftools.call.vcf.gz